simondankelmann/Bluetooth-LE-Spam/README.md

 This app can send BLE advertisements that mimic the usage of various services.
 This can cause nearby devices that listen to such advertisements to show unwanted popup dialogs.

-Supported Services are:
+Supported services are:

 - Apple (new device popups, various action modals)
+- [Google Fast Pair](https://developers.google.com/nearby/fast-pair/landing-page) (Android devices) -- patched on modern devices
 - [Microsoft Swift Pair](https://learn.microsoft.com/en-us/windows-hardware/design/component-guidelines/bluetooth-swift-pair) (Windows Devices)
 - Samsung Easy Setup

-End of Support Services:

-- [Google Fast Pair](https://developers.google.com/nearby/fast-pair/landing-page) (Android devices) -- patched on modern devices

 You can send BLE advertisements for all services or for selected targets only.

 <details>
- <summary> Apple iOS 17 Crash (patched)</summary>
+<summary>Apple iOS 17 Crash (patched)</summary>
 <br>
 With some modifications to the advertised BLE package, it is possible to trigger a reboot in various iOS 17 devices.
 This causes the targeted iPhone to temporarily freeze for a few minutes before automatically restarting.
 This is reported to be partially patched in iOS 17.2, and fully patched in iOS 18.
 </details>